bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 These elements form the structure of a webpage and describe what to display to the web browser.

-When it comes to HTML, it\'s important to know about the purpose of HTML in the web browser.
+When it comes to HTML, it&apos;s important to know about the purpose of HTML in the web browser.

 The use of HTML tags and correct syntax, and how HTML elements are used